dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 {% pc dart 0 %}
 class Process {
-  // represents a process...
+  // Represents a process...
 }

 class ProcessIterator implements Iterator&lt;Process> {
   Process next() {
-    // return the next process if possible; but if not: throw new NoMoreElementsException();
+    // Return the next process if possible; but if not: throw new NoMoreElementsException();
   }
   bool hasNext() {
-    // true if calling next() would return a process return false;
+    // True if calling next() would return a process. return false;
   }
 }

-// a mythical class that lets you iterate through all processes class Processes implements Iterable&lt;Process> {
+// A mythical class that lets you iterate through all processes. class Processes implements Iterable&lt;Process> {
   Iterator&lt;Process> iterator() {
     return new ProcessIterator();